 Table 2.
-Consolidated Capital Spending Forecast (unaudited)
+Consolidated Capital Spending Forecast

-(in thousands) 2007/08 Actual 2008/09 Forecast 2009/10 Forecast 2010/2011 Forecast 2011/12 Forecast

-Arrow Lakes Power Corporation 103 384 701 318 350

-Brilliant Expansion Power Corporation 11,579 9,739 763 330 320

-Power Project Planning

-Waneta Expansion 2,539 5,173 4,882 - -

-Other Projects - 65 65 65 65

-General Power Project Planning - 200 200 200 200

-Brilliant Power Corporation 1,157 1,549 2,275 2,205 2,043

-Real Estate Investments 5,956 7,738 3,392 -

-CBT Corporate 229 755 300 275 275

-Total 21,563 25,603 12,578 3,393 3,253
+(in thousands) 2007/08 Actual 2008/09 Actual 2009/10 Forecast 2010/2011 Forecast 2011/12 Forecast Arrow Lakes Power Corporation \$103 \$37 \$701 \$318 \$350 Brilliant Expansion Power Corporation 11,579 8,754 763 330 320 Power Project Planning Waneta Expansion 2,539 4,531 4,479 - - Other Projects - - 65 65 65 General Power Project Planning - - 200 200 200 Brilliant Power Corporation 1,157 1,459 2,275 2,205 2,043 Real Estate Investments 5,956 5,682 5,517 - - CBT Corporate 229 660 300 275 275 Total \$21,563 \$21,123 \$14,300 \$3,393 \$3,253

-Key Assumptions and Issues Forecast Risks and Sensitivities Power Project Revenue • In 2009/10, close to 80% of CBT revenues is forecast to come from power project investments.
+Key Assumptions and Issues Forecast Risks and Sensitivities Power Project Revenue • In 2009/10, close to 80 per cent of CBT revenues is forecast to come from power project investments.
 If the power projects experience operational challenges, and revenues are reduced, CBT's ability to deliver benefits will likely be impacted.
-Waneta Expansion Project: Construction forecasted to commence in the fall of 2009 Project studies are in process and final approval will be subject to economic/industry feasibility as well as Board and Provincial approval.
-Volatile credit markets may negatively impact the ability to raise all the funds required to develop the project.
-Market Securities returns: 6% return per annum Financial markets are volatile and returns may vary significantly when measured over the short term.
-A 1% change in return would have a \$150,000 impact on revenue given the current level of investment.
-Private Placements revenue: 8% return per annum Fluctuating interest rates have a direct effect on the income from business loans.
+Waneta Expansion Project: Earliest possible construction start date is fall 2009 Project negotiations and assessment of financing viability are in process and final approval will be subject to economic/industry feasibility as well as Board and Provincial approval.
+Assessing project viability assumes a significant amount of attention from CBT senior management.
+Market Securities returns: 6 per cent return per annum Financial markets are volatile and returns may vary significantly when measured over the short term.
+A 1 per cent change in return would have a \$150,000 impact on revenue given the current level of investment.
+Private Placements revenue: 8 per cent return per annum Fluctuating interest rates have a direct effect on the income from business loans.
 Changes in the economic environment influence the performance of business loans.
 A negative material change in economic activity could result in business loan write-downs.
-Income Securities Revenue: 4% per annum. • Fluctuating interest rates have a direct impact on returns from Income Securities.
-A 1% change in interest rates would have a \$330,000 impact on revenue given the current level of investment.
+Income Securities Revenue: 4 per cent per annum. • Fluctuating interest rates have a direct impact on returns from Income Securities.
+A 1 per cent change in interest rates would have a \$330,000 impact on revenue given the current level of investment.
 Corporate Operations • CBT's ability to deliver programs and initiatives is heavily dependent on human resources - both within CBT and within our delivery partners.
 CBT will have to ensure that it is an "employer of choice" to retain and attract skilled employees, and that its delivery partners have adequate resources to deliver their programs.
-Delivery of Benefits: \$12 million distributed in the Basin in 2009/10 • CBT's ability to deliver benefits is directly linked to its revenue.
+Delivery of Benefits: \$12 million distributed in the Basin in 2009/10 CBT's ability to deliver benefits is directly linked to its revenue.
 If actual revenues are less than forecast, delivered benefits may have to be reduced.